 23 Jul The 3 C’s for Managing Employee Expectations

 The very definition of the word ‘expectation’ is a belief that something will be the case.
 When you take yours as well as your people’s into consideration, that’s a lot of them floating around your company.
 From project deadlines and professional etiquette to pay rises and promotional trajectories, expectations are intricately weaved throughout everyone’s working lives.
-With this in mind, when they aren’t met, it gives rise to chaos, conflict and challenge.
+With this in mind, when employee expectations aren’t met, it gives rise to chaos, conflict and challenge.
 So how do we avoid this?
 Well, taking the reins is one thing, but leading your people in the right direction is another.

 Speaking of, let’s start with your people and what things look like from their perspective.
 There is a myriad of factors influencing their expectations in their work environment.
 For starters, the company brand.
 What is it telling them about the place they work?
 Is it reflective of their experience?
 Considerations also need to be made here about your company’s media coverage and what that tells them.
 Perhaps your sector is doing better than anticipated, and they are expecting the benefits while you are contemplating layoffs.
 Maybe they are preparing for life after the pandemic and returning to the office while you are considering keeping everything digital.
 Then there is their previous employment experiences and the assumptions they might make in their current role as a result.
 These are some of the elements impacting your people’s expectations, and that’s all before they clock in for work.

 When it comes to your peoples’ positions, there are several areas where their expectations need to be managed; their roles and responsibilities, communication processes and upskilling opportunities as examples.
 The onboarding process is an ideal time to set a positive expectation management process in motion but it can still be implemented at any time with those already in the company.
 We’ve identified three key areas you can target for successfully managing employee expectations; clarity, communication and culture.